Punch Imlach

-George "Punch" Imlach (March 15, 1918 – December 1, 1987) was a Canadian ice hockey coach and general manager best known for his association with the Toronto Maple Leafs and the Buffalo Sabres.
-He is a member of the Hockey Hall of Fame, and the Ontario Sports Hall of Fame (2004).
+George "Punch" Imlach (March 15, 1918 – December 1, 1987) was a Canadian ice hockey coach and general manager best known for his association with the Toronto Maple Leafs, whom he was with from 1958 to 1969, and again from 1979 to 1981, and the Buffalo Sabres, whom he was with from 1970 to 1978.
+With Toronto he won the Stanley Cup four times, from 1962 to 1964 and again in 1967.
+He is a member of the Hockey Hall of Fame, and the Ontario Sports Hall of Fame.

 Early career

 Born in Toronto, Imlach attended Riverdale Collegiate Institute and played junior hockey in the OHA for the Toronto Young Rangers (1935–38) and senior hockey with the Toronto Goodyears (1938–40) and the Toronto Marlboros (1940–41).
 He enlisted in the Canadian Army during World War II, where he coached for the first time, with an army team in Cornwall, Ontario.
 He was invited to training camp by the Detroit Red Wings after being discharged, but felt he had put on too much weight and declined.

 Imlach played for the Quebec Aces of the QSHL from 1945 to 1949 and spent 11 seasons with the team, becoming coach and then general manager, and then vice-president and part-owner of the franchise.
 After the 1956–57 season, Imlach moved to professional hockey, hired by the Boston Bruins as general manager of their Springfield Indians farm team.
 Before the season ended, Imlach had made himself head coach as well.
 After the season, team owner Eddie Shore took back control of the team, leaving Imlach without a job, although he was still under contract to the Bruins.